etokareva/Compass/README.md

 6. Calendar for appointments(lessons)

-Not finished yet ( other features comming soon... )
+Not finished yet ( other features comming soon... : roles, chat, diary for students to tell about progress)